We are supported by our readers, consider donating $1

-It was on a Monday the day I had just reported to school this year when I come across this sermon on God’s ability by pastor John Courson. what struck me was this statement, “that a true Christian can not fall.”
+It was on a Monday the day I had just reported to school this year when I come across this sermon on God’s ability by pastor John Courson.
+What struck me was this statement that “a true Christian can not fall.”
 I thought about it and decided to find the profound truth of the statement.

-Jude 1:24 Now unto him that is able to keep you from falling, and to present you faultless before the presence of his glory with exceeding joy.
+“Now unto him, that is able to keep you from falling, and to present you faultless before the presence of his glory with exceeding joy.”(Jude 1:24, NIV)

 A true believer of Jesus Christ does not fall into sin.
-We most often walk into sin/ meddle with sin.
+However, we most often walk into sin/ meddle with sin.
 We ignore the still small voice (which often sounds like our voice), the promptings of the Holy Spirit.
-It all begins with a step, we receive warning through the promptings of the Holy Spirit, but we ignore and eventually we find ourselves entangled with sin.
+It all begins with a step, we receive warning through the promptings of the Holy Spirit, but we ignore them.
+And eventually, we find ourselves entangled with sin.
 (Hebrews 12:1-3).

 The still small voice

-Think of this simple example, if I took a thread and wrap it around your hands, you will have no problem in loosening it.
-But if I keep wrapping that same thread around your hands over and over again, the thread that you could snap easily previously, you find it has bound your hands in totally.
+“Think of this simple example, if I took a thread and wrap it around your hands, you will have no problem loosening it.
+But if I keep wrapping that same thread around your hands over and over again, the thread that you could snap easily previously, you find it has bound your hands in total.”
+Said pastor Jon Curson.
 That’s what sin does, and we end up being captives to sin.
-That is, we step into tempting situations slowly by slowly without noticing, ignoring the promptings because we think we are strong and mature, and before we know it we are held captives (entangled with sin).
+That is, we step into tempting situations slowly by slowly without noticing.
+Ignoring the promptings because we think we are strong and mature, and before we know it we are held captives (entangled with sin).

-Someone said, “the chains of sin are too light to be felt until they are too strong to break.”
+“the chains of sin are too light to be felt until they are too strong to break.”Tom Drout

-Four things that happen when we meddle where we shouldn’t.
+4 things that happen when we meddle where we shouldn’t.

-- walls are broken – the wall that kept us away from sin becomes weak and eventually breaks down, and we are left defenseless.
+- Walls are broken.
+The wall that kept us away from sin becomes weak and eventually breaks down, and we are left defenseless.
 (Proverbs 25:28)

-- Treasure is lost – treasure such as virginity, the purity of our hearts and minds is defiled and eventually, we lose it all.
+- Treasure is lost.
+Treasure such as virginity, the purity of our hearts and minds is defiled, and eventually, we lose it all.